Suhana Khan Looks Magical In The Teaser Of Her Debut Film 'The Grey Part Of Blue'!

 Shahrukh Khan's daughter Suhana has grown into a fine lady and everyone is eagerly waiting for the star kid to follow her father's footsteps and join the profession of acting.
 While rumours of Suhana's Bollywood debut keep surfacing time and again, she is all set to make her acting debut with a short film titled 'The Grey Part Of Blue'.

 The film's director Theodore Gimeno took to his Instagram page to share the teaser of the film featuring Suhana.
-He captioned it as, "Dear all - Here I present for the first time some of the visuals for my upcoming short film The Grey Part of Blue.
+He captioned it, "Dear all - Here I present for the first time some of the visuals for my upcoming short film The Grey Part of Blue.
 The film itself is basically complete but I am not yet sure of the date of release, so stay tuned for that.
 I want to thank all of you for the continued support this past year, it's truly been surreal.
-Until then, I hope you enjoy this little teaser."
+Until then, I hope you enjoy this little teaser." (sic)

 Have a look at the teaser here.